 We’re increasing our offerings for veterans who use medical cannabis.

-In addition to the 10 percent off we offer all veterans on the medical side, we’re now offering 40 percent off for veterans who are 100 percent disabled.
+In addition to the 10 percent off we offer all veterans on the medical side, we’re now offering 40 percent off for veterans with 100% Service Connected Injury.
 You can learn more about eligibility from our friends at the Veterans Alternative Healing Program here.

 As cannabis becomes more ingrained in the social fabric, we think it’s important to continue pushing for education around veterans’ access to this medicine.
 In Massachusetts, veterans are three times more likely to die from an opioid overdose than the rest of the population .
 Moreover, a study published by the Journal of the American Medical Association found that “...[in states with legal cannabis] there was about a 25 percent lower rate of prescription painkiller overdose deaths after the implementation of medical marijuana law” .
 For these reasons, we believe access to cannabis can help veterans.